 What Are You Taking With You?

 You can bring your laptop, as long as it does not contain any export-controlled documents or non-commercial, special purpose encryption software.
 If the laptop contains only the commercial encryption software that is standard for the computer, then you do not have an export controls issue (unless traveling to an OFAC-sanctioned country).
-If you have something other than standard commercial encryption software on your laptop or you are traveling to an OFAC-sanctioned country, do not bring it with you before consulting with Office of Ethics and Compliance.
+If you have something other than standard commercial encryption software on your laptop or you are traveling to an OFAC-sanctioned country, do not bring it with you before consulting with Office of Culture, Ethics and Compliance.

 The vast majority of research that takes place at USC is considered “Fundamental Research” under export control regulations.
 This includes all information and software that is published and is generally accessible to the interested public through publication in books or periodicals available in a public library or in bookstores, or information that is presented at a conference, meeting, seminar, trade show or other open gathering.
 Published information and software also includes information or software made available on web sites accessible to the public for free and without the host’s knowledge of, or control of, who visits or downloads software or information.

 Export control regulations also provide an exception for published educational information, which includes USC course material published in the course catalog and open to the public.

 If the information you bring with you falls within either of these categories, you do not have any export control concerns.
 However, if the university has accepted restrictions on the free dissemination of the information received or generated in the course of a research project, or has agreed to research personnel access restrictions (usually on the basis of nationality), then export control regulations apply, and an export license may be required prior to taking the information outside the United States.
-If you plan to bring information abroad where you know the university has accepted restrictions on dissemination or access, contact the Office of Ethics and Compliance before doing so.
+If you plan to bring information abroad where you know the university has accepted restrictions on dissemination or access, contact the Office of Culture, Ethics and Compliance before doing so.

 Biological and Chemical Materials